January 27, 2026

 Developers and building owners are turning to mass timber for:

-Why?
-Because commercial projects demand speed, certainty, and long-term value, all areas where mass timber excels.
+Commercial projects demand speed, certainty, and long-term value, all areas where properly planned mass timber can perform well.

 Speed to Occupancy

-Mass timber structures often reduce total construction schedules by 20–30%.
-For commercial projects, that can mean earlier tenant occupancy, faster revenue generation, and reduced financing costs.
+Mass timber can shorten the path from structure to occupancy because major components are fabricated before they arrive on site.
+For commercial projects, that can mean earlier tenant occupancy, faster revenue generation, and reduced financing pressure.

 Structural Performance

-At Cornerstone Timberframes, we’ve seen this shift accelerate across commercial, institutional, and infrastructure projects as more teams experience what mass timber enables when it’s done well.
+At Cornerstone Timberframes, we have seen this shift accelerate across commercial, institutional, and infrastructure projects as more teams experience what mass timber enables when it is done well.

 Design Flexibility

-Long spans, exposed structure, and warm interior finishes allow mass timber buildings to feel both modern and human.
-Structural elements often double as finished surfaces, reducing the need for additional materials and finishes.
+Mass timber allows long spans, exposed structure, and warm interior finishes that make buildings feel both modern and human.
+Structural elements often double as finished surfaces, reducing the need for additional interior materials.

 Sustainability: More Than a Buzzword

-• Efficient use of forest resources, especially when paired with responsible forestry practices
+- Efficient use of forest resources when paired with responsible forestry practices.

-For developers and institutions with sustainability targets, or simply a desire to build responsibly, mass timber provides a compelling path forward.
+For developers and institutions with sustainability targets, mass timber provides a practical path toward lower-impact construction.

 A Better Building Experience

-Tenants of mass timber buildings consistently report that they are:
+Tenants of mass timber buildings often describe them as:

 Is Mass Timber Right for Every Project?